melhoos/reactVRCourse/README.md

 ```

 ## Task 7 - Let's make a VR game! 🎮 🎲 👾
 Finally!
-You are done with the introduction part.
 Let's go ahead and start creating a ReactVR game!

 In this game, you will get the chance to walk in Luke Skywalker's footsteps and destroy the Death Star in order to restore peace to the galaxy 🙏 The problem is that the Galactic Empire will have built another Death Star as soon as you destroy the first one.. 😒🤷